Tough Talk As Oklahoma's Wind Industry Becomes A Political Target

 A state revenue package that included a wind production tax was defeated last month, but still has support in many political circles.

-The massive Wind Catcher project in Oklahoma's Panhandle is being built without using any state tax credits or incentives, says Stan Whiteford with Public Service Company of Oklahoma, the wind farm's co-developer.
+The massive Wind Catcher project in Oklahoma's Panhandle is being built without any state tax credits or incentives, says Stan Whiteford with Public Service Company of Oklahoma, the wind farm's co-developer.

 But the tough talk and proposed rollbacks are causing some other companies to reconsider.